ashishtam/apache-spark-multi-node-installation/index.md

 ### Configure slaves file

-Add the list of slaves in this file as,
+Create/Update the `slave` file and add the list of slaves in slave file with `slave01`,  `slave02` as,

 ```
 slave01
 slave02
 ```

 Note: Name should be same as that added in the `/etc/hosts` file.

 ## Installation on Spark Worker nodes (Slaves)